tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 * Connecting your blog with Forestry CMS
 * Beyond blog-posts: CMS editors are nice!
 Let's use them for more than blog posts.
-* ???
+* Typography
 * Publishing from Forestry (Github action)

 # Basic setup

 Gatsby makes this _pretty_ easy for you.
-We're going to use the gatsby-default-starter because it provides some really good boiler plate.
+We're going to use the gatsby-default-starter because it provides some really good boiler plate for things like Seo, Layout, and Header components.

 ```bash
 npx gatsby new tutorial-blog https://github.com/gatsbyjs/gatsby-starter-default
 ```

-_Note: "tutorial-blog" will be the name of the site and the directory.
-This can all be changed later but you may choose to replace it in this command with your own project name._
+***

 _Note on gatsby starters: I've found most of the_ [_gatsby starters_](https://www.gatsbyjs.com/starters/ "https://www.gatsbyjs.com/starters/") _to be impractical for actually building on top of, but they are great to look through for examples of configuration._

+***

 You can now `cd` into your new directory and run `npm run develop` to see your site on [http://localhost:8000](http://localhost:8000 "http://localhost:8000").